mraniki/tt/README.md

 ### DB Structure
 [DB sample](config/db.json.sample)

  ## Use Case
  - Enable bot in pythontelegram v20 and support exchange formatted error via telegram
  - Push your signal manually or from system like trading view webhook to submit order to your ccxt exchange and receive confirmation
  - Disable or Enable trading process via /trading command
  - Query balance via /bal command and view it in formatted way
  - Enable dev and main branches with auto release and docker deployment pipeline setup for continueous deployment in dockerhub and github container repo
- - Support testnet and prod exchange via environment variable file
+ - Support mutiple enviroment, testnet and production exchange via environment variable file
  - Support % of USDT balance for order
- - Support bot in private channel (or private chat)
+ - Support bot in private channel (or private chat) and multiple channel per enviroment
- - Handle Multi CEFI config (verified with Binance, Binance Testnet and ~~FTX~~ Kraken)
+ - Handle Multi CEFI config (verified with Binance, Binance Testnet and ~~FTX~~ Kraken) and DEFI (test with Pancake)
+ - Switch between CEFI using `/cex binance` or `/cex kraken` or DEFI `/dex pancake`
  - Add config folder and config file in the dockerfile to automatically create the volume folder and its config

 ![IMG_2517](https://user-images.githubusercontent.com/8766259/199422978-dc3322d9-164b-42af-9cf2-84c6bc3dae29.jpg)